PrPunk/Vex-v5-Pro-Brain-Screen-Essentials/README.md

 # Images

 To add images to the program, first follow the instructions at [this website](https://suhjae.github.io/vex-image/).
 Copy the code and replace the code in the `images.cpp` file with it.
 Note: you can only have one image and it will take up the whole page.
+Make sure to add the line `#include "images.h"` at the top however.